 Because our technology platforms are complex, incorporate a variety of new computer hardware, and the platforms continue to evolve, our services may have errors, defects or required updates that are identified after customers begin using such services, which could result in unanticipated service interruptions.
 Although we test our services to detect and correct errors and defects before their initial release and before we make updates or other changes to such services, we have occasionally experienced significant service interruptions as a result of undetected errors or defects and may experience future interruptions of service if we fail to detect and correct errors and defects.
 In addition, updates to our hardware and/or software due to changes in third-party service providers may be required from time to time.
-For example, some of our Ooma Residential customers will require new hardware in order for service continuation beginning in July 2022, and while we are in the process of shipping such new hardware to such customers, some customers nevertheless may experience service interruptions.
 Furthermore, the costs incurred in correcting root causes for service outages and updating our hardware and/or software may be substantial and these and other related consequences could negatively impact our results of operations.

-We currently serve the majority of our customers from data centers located in Northern California, Texas and Virginia, where we lease space from Equinix, Inc. We also lease data center space in certain cities in Europe.
+We currently serve the majority of our customers from data centers in Northern California, Texas and Virginia, where we lease space from Equinix, Inc. We also lease data center space in certain cities in Europe and serve some of our customers from cloud service providers.
 These facilities and the procedures we have implemented to restore services quickly in the event of a service outage, by themselves, will not prevent future outages.
 Any damage to, or failure of, these facilities, the communications network providers with whom we or they contract or with the systems by which our communications providers allocate capacity among their customers, including us, could result in interruptions in our service.
 Additionally, in connection with the expansion or consolidation of our existing data center facilities, we may move or transfer our data and our customers' data to other data centers.
 Despite precautions we take during this process, any unsuccessful data transfers may impair or cause disruptions in the delivery of our service.